IndraNandagopal/VBA-challenge/README.md

 ### 2020:
 ![2020 Stock Data analysis](Resources/hard_solution_2020.PNG)

-  * VBA scripts as separate files.
+  * VBA script as a separate file.
+    The name of the VBA script is "stockData.vbs"